clemcer/loggifly/docs/guide/config_sections/containers.md

 With the `attach_logfile` option you can attach a logfile to the notification.

 ::: tip
-The setting `attachment_lines` which lets you configure the number of log lines included in the attached file.
+The setting `attachment_lines` lets you configure the number of log lines included in the attached file.
 :::